lei-zhang/SIT/README.md

 **Note 1**: to properly run all scripts, you may need to set the root of this repository as your work directory. <br />
 **Note 2**: to properly run all modeling analyses, you may need to install the [{RStan} package](https://mc-stan.org/users/interfaces/rstan.html) in R. <br />
-**Note 3**: to reproduce the Matlab figures, you may need the [NaN Suite](https://www.mathworks.com/matlabcentral/fileexchange/6837-nan-suite), the [color brewer](https://www.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab) toolbox, and the [offsetAxes](https://github.com/anne-urai/Tools/blob/master/plotting/offsetAxes.m) function.
+**Note 3**: to reproduce the Matlab figures, you may need the [NaN Suite](https://www.mathworks.com/matlabcentral/fileexchange/6837-nan-suite), the [color brewer](https://www.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab) toolbox, the [niceGroupPlot kit](https://github.com/BeckyLawson/niceGroupPlot), and the [offsetAxes](https://github.com/anne-urai/Tools/blob/master/plotting/offsetAxes.m) function.
 ___

 ## Behavioral analyses